syncfusion-content/windowsforms-docs/WindowsForms/DocIo/Find-and-Replace.md

 TextBody</td><td>
 Gets the text body.  </td></tr>
 </table>

 You can utilize the Copy and Paste methods of TextBodyPart of the TextBodySelection to copy and paste the text and body elements at any position in a document.
 The following code example illustrates this.

-[C#]
+{%highlight c#%}

 //Creates TextBodySelection and selects the items of interest.